NilsJanosch/EasyConfig/README.md

   }
 }
 ```
+This JSON structure demonstrates the usage of put() and putInParent() methods in EasyConfig:

+put(): Used to directly set a key-value pair in the configuration.
+Here, the "version" key is set to "1.0.0".

+putInParent(): This method is utilized to nest values under a parent key.
+In this case, within the "client" object, three attributes are added:

+"author": Holds the value "NilsJanosch".
+"admin": Represents a boolean value, true.
+"age": Stores an integer value, 15.
+These methods allow easy manipulation and organization of configuration data within the JSON file using the EasyConfig library.
 ## Contributing
 Contributions are welcome!
 Feel free to raise issues or submit pull requests to help improve EasyConfig.
 ## License